FrancescoCt/EducationTypescript/README.md

 <p>The main program tests the following cases:</p>

 * Creation of environment to work on
-* A Azienda try to offer Partecipante a job while he's not formed yet (he is not on the formed Partecipants list yet) -> BusinessLogicException
+* A Azienda try to offer Partecipante a job while he's not formed yet (he is not on the formed Partecipants list yet) -> PartecipanteNotFormedException
-* Some Partecipantes submit subscription to one of the courses (Corso) offered
+* Some Partecipantes submit subscription to one of the courses (Corso) offered.
+One of them who subscribed decides to enroll again -> PartecipanteAlredyExistsException
 * One of the Aziendas decides to get the list of formed Partecipante again and offers two jobs applications to two Partecipantes